Częstochowa: Recent period

-Due to the communist idea of fast industrialisation, the inefficient steel mill was significantly expanded and named after Bolesław Bierut.
+Due to the communist idea of fast industrialisation, the steel mill was significantly expanded and named after Bolesław Bierut.
 This, combined with the growing tourist movement, led to yet another period of fast city growth, concluded in 1975 with the creation of a separate Częstochowa Voivodeship.
 In the immediate post-war period, Częstochowa belonged to Kielce Voivodeship (1945–1950), and then the city was transferred to Katowice Voivodeship.
 In the Polish People's Republic, Częstochowa emerged not only as an industrial, but also academic centre of the region.
 The city expanded, with the first tram lines opened in 1959.
 On 1 January 1977 several villages and settlements were included within Częstochowa city limits.
 As a result, the area of the city expanded from 90 to 160 km2.

 Pope John Paul II, prayed before the Black Madonna during his historic visit to his Polish homeland in 1979, several months after his election to the Chair of Peter.
 The Pope made another visit to Our Lady of Częstochowa in 1983 and again in 1987, 1991, 1997 and 1999.
 On 15 August 1991 John Paul II was named Honorary Citizen of Częstochowa.
 In 1998, the city was awarded the Europe Prize by the Parliamentary Assembly of the Council of Europe for having made exceptional efforts to spread the ideal of European unity.
 On 26 May 2006 the city was visited by Pope Benedict XVI.